 9. Emphasize that the full and effective implementation of the Beijing Declaration and Platform for Action the outcomes of its review processes, and the agreed conclusions and resolutions agreed by the Commission on the Status of Women, is essential for achieving the post-2015 development agenda and sustainable development goals to be adopted in September 2015, and that gender equality and the empowerment of women must be realized to achieve sustainable development beyond 2015;

-10. Commit to ensuring that the centrality of gender equality, the empowerment of women and the human rights of all women and girls to sustainable development are addressed through a transformative and comprehensive approach and reflected in a stand-alone goal and integrated through gender-sensitive targets and indicators in all goals as well as in the means of implementation, financing and mechanisms for the review, monitoring and accountability of the post-2015 development agenda, its guiding declaration, the associated means of Implementation, financing and monitoring and review declarations
+10. Commit to ensuring that the centrality of gender equality, the empowerment of women and the human rights of all women and girls to sustainable development are addressed through a transformative and comprehensive approach and reflected in a stand-alone goal and integrated through gender-sensitive targets and indicators in all goals as well as in the means of implementation, financing and mechanisms for the review, monitoring and accountability of the post-2015 development agenda, its guiding declaration, the associated means of Implementation, financing and monitoring and review declarations.

 10 bis Commit to marking the 15th anniversary of the UN Security Council resolution 1325 on Women Peace and Security with increased efforts to promote equal participation of women in all forums and peace activities at all levels, to integrate a gender perspective in the resolution of armed or other conflicts and foreign occupation, and to provide appropriate training to prosecutors, judges and other officials in handling cases involving rape, forced pregnancy in situations of armed conflict indecent assault and other forms of violence against women in armed conflicts, including terrorism.
 Commit to pursuing justice for all women through the removal of barriers to justice including discriminatory laws that fail to grant equal status to women and men before the law, financial barriers, and lack of training and understanding in the police, judiciary and officials within criminal justice systems especially in relation to cases of gender-based violence.